shashank-srikant/data-nlp-exercise/README.md

 Note: for each source, there could be multiple discussions that you gather.

 ## Task 3 - Analyze gathered information
-For each discussion that you gather in Task 2, summarize the information being discussed.
+For the discussions that you gather in Task 2, summarize the information being discussed.
 What can you analyze about this information?
 Can you provide:
 - The main highlights or summary of the overall discussions.
 This could be a summary across multiple discussions that may have happened.